ZhenyingZhu/StudyNotes/CSharpAndDotNET.md

   - Then add the schema to `XmlSchemaSet`.
   - Retuen a new `XmlQualifiedName` with the stream name and the namespace.
 - Implement `IXmlSerializable.WriteXml(XmlWriter)`.
 Seems like this auto applied the schema.

+Schema terms: see examples in [XmlSchemaEnumerationFacet](https://docs.microsoft.com/en-us/dotnet/api/system.xml.schema.xmlschemaenumerationfacet?view=netcore-3.1#examples)

+- XmlSchemaSimpleType: xs:simpleType
+- XmlSchemaSimpleTypeRestriction: xs:restriction.
+Accpected values.
+Restrictions on XML elements are facets.
+- XmlSchemaEnumerationFacet: xs:enumeration.
+The restriction on a set of values. i.e., the values could appear in a value
+- XmlSchemaElement: xs:element.
+- XmlSchemaComplexType: xs:complexType. contains other elements and/or attributes.
+- XmlSchemaAttribute: xs:attribute.